yp2800/my-mac-os/README.md

 - Great system monitoring tools which I use to quickly see my CPU/network/memory usage.
 I find it very valuable to know if my CPU is being abused by some application and if so by which.
 I then use [ProcessControl](https://github.com/vitorgalvao/alfred-workflows/tree/master/ProcessControl#readme) workflow to quickly kill off misbehaving processes.
 Often times iStat Menus is deactivated for me to preserve battery.

-#### [PodcastMenu](https://github.com/insidegui/PodcastMenu) - Puts Overcast in menu bar

-- Allows you to listen and control playback of podcasts from [Overcast](https://overcast.fm) right from your menu bar.

 ### Browsers

 #### [Safari](https://www.apple.com/lae/safari/)